luijkr/blog/_posts/2023-10-09-ask-databricks-unity-catalog.md

 ## 🔄 Sharing data between metastores and regions

-Data can be shared between metastores, but not between regions.
+Data can be shared between [metastores](https://docs.databricks.com/en/data-governance/unity-catalog/create-metastore.html){:target="_blank"}, but not between [regions](https://docs.databricks.com/en/resources/supported-regions.html){:target="_blank"}.
 The reason for not allowing access between regions is that customers often are very intentional about this.
 It is still possible to share data across regions through Delta sharing, which makes this type of sharing very intentional.

 ## 🛣️ End-to-end data lineage with Unity Catalog

-Data lineage is a neat feature for data governance, and Unity Catalog has got it covered.
+[Data lineage](https://docs.databricks.com/en/data-governance/unity-catalog/data-lineage.html){:target="_blank"} is a neat feature for data governance, and Unity Catalog has got it covered.
 Simply write your code, and Unity Catalog automatically creates a clear visual graph showcasing the lineage.
 It's not just about data tables; it tracks ML models too.
 That way you can truly see the (entire) picture!

 ## 🔍 Automatically identifying Personally Identifiable Information (PII)